 IntroductionDo you know what data aggregation is and how it can be used in today’s business world?
 Will you be able to get useful information from large volumes of information, or does it still seem a bit too complex?
-Well, you are not alone – just keep reading, and we’ll explain how you can benefit from data aggregation.
+Well, you are not alone – just keep reading, and we’ll explain what is data aggregation and how you can benefit from it.

 - To collect and analyze content for product development purposes, thus increasing sales.

 - To use the gathered information to identify issues and obstacles and resolve them to improve business profitability.